Osaka Guide trip: What to see and Things to Do

 5. Shopping in Den Den Town

-The geek district of Osaka; ideal for fans of manga, anime and video games.
-It is next to the Shinsekai district.
-It is the small Akihabara of Osaka.
-A must for freaks.
+The “geek” district of Osaka, perfect for fans of manga, anime, and video games.
+It is located next to the Shinsekai district, not far from Namba.
+It’s Osaka’s little Akihabara (Tokyo).

 6. Visit the Isshin-ji Temple